-Self-Test fittings perform a self-commissioning test at first power on.
-After charging for 24 hours a full duration test (3 hours) is performed.
+Self-test emergency lighting fittings perform a self-commissioning test of the emergency lighting product at the first power on.
+After charging for 24 hours, a full duration test (three hours) is performed.
 Initial function and duration tests are randomly generated.
-They are then performed in accordance with standard requirements (every 7 days for function tests and every 52 weeks for duration tests).
+They are then performed in accordance with standard requirements (every seven days for function tests and every 52 weeks for duration tests).

 DALI boasts many features, including:

-ELP DALI modules adapt their operating mode depending on whether a DALI bus/signal is connected.
-The following describes the DALI operating mode:
+ELP DALI modules adapt their operating mode depending on whether a DALI bus/signal is connected

-Modules may be configured for two types of testing regimes when operating with a DALI bus:
+When operating with a DALI bus, modules may be configured for two types of testing regimes:

-Function and duration tests are initiated by the module. ie modules perform automatic self-testing according to the locally stored settings.
+Function and duration tests are initiated by the module.
+Modules perform automatic self-testing according to the locally stored settings.

-Function and duration tests are initiated by the master controller if the automatic self-testing is disabled.
+Function and duration tests are initiated by the master controller.

-A single bi-colour indicator LED is fitted in all DALI/Self-Test products.
+A single bi-colour indicator LED is fitted in all DALI and self-test products.
 This LED is clearly visible for manual inspection.
 It indicates the module status.
-The LED shows permanent green or flashing green when conditions are normal and permanent red or flashing red if a fault condition is present.
+The LED shows permanent green or flashing green when conditions are normal, and permanent red or flashing red if a fault condition is present.

-DALI and Self-Test modules perform two types of test, as defined in IEC 62034:
+Both DALI and self-test modules perform the following two types of test, in accordance with IEC 62034:

 A function test is a 30 second test that simulates a mains failure and checks the operation of the emergency light source from the battery supply.